The Emily Dickinson Museum welcomes all visitors.

 - The first floor of the Homestead includes the Tour Center, parlors, and library.
 Emily Dickinson’s bedroom is accessed by a fifteen-step staircase with double railings.

-- The Evergreens is located approximately one block from the Homestead and is reachable by paved sidewalk or a mulched path.
-Visitors with disabilities may park in The Evergreens driveway upon request.
+- The Evergreens is located approximately one hundred yards from the Homestead and is reachable by paved sidewalk or a compacted gravel path.
 The first floor is wheelchair accessible.
 The second floor is accessed by a thirteen-step staircase with a railing on one side.

-- Visitors who are unable to use the stairs are provided with illustrated notebooks describing the exhibits in the upstairs of each house, as well as an iPad with 360 degree view of Dickinson’s bedroom.
+- Visitors who are unable to use the stairs are provided with a web-based virtual tour of the second-floor rooms.
 Staff are present to answer questions about the spaces.

-- Modern chairs are provided in each room for visitor comfort.
+- Chairs are provided in each room for visitor comfort.

 Sign Language Interpretation

-- Sign-language interpretation is available free of charge for tours and museum programs by request with two week’s notice.
+- Sign-language interpretation is available free of charge for tours and museum programs by request with three week’s notice sent to EDMPrograms@EmilyDickinsonMuseum.org.

 - Service dogs are welcome throughout the property, including both historic houses.

-- Care partners of visitors with disabilities will be admitted for free.
+- Care partners of visitors with disabilities will be admitted for free, to reserve tickets please call the Tour Center at (413) 542-2947.

 - The driveway may be used for drop-off.
-Find general parking information.
+Find general parking and transit information.

 For further questions about accessibility, or to suggest how we might continue to improve the visitor experience, please contact the museum at email@example.com.